 - Royal College of Physicians FRCP, Internal Medicine, 2001

-Stephen Davis, M.B.B.S., is the Theodore E. Woodward Professor of Medicine and Chairman of the Department of Medicine, Professor of Physiology and Director of the Center for Diabetes and Endocrinology at the University of Maryland School of Medicine.
-Dr. Davis is Director of the General Clinical Research Center and the University of Maryland’s Clinical Translational Science Institute.
+Stephen Davis, MBBS, FCRP, FACP, FACE, is the Theodore E. Woodward Professor of Medicine and Chairman of the Department of Medicine, Professor of Physiology and Director of the Center for Diabetes and Endocrinology at the University of Maryland School of Medicine.
+Dr. Davis is Director of the General Clinical Research Center and the University of Maryland’s Institute for Clinical and Translational Research.
 He has recently been appointed Vice President of Clinical Translational Science for the University of Maryland, Baltimore.
 Dr. Davis also serves as Physician-in-Chief at the University of Maryland Medical Center.

 An internationally recognized endocrinologist and research scientist, Dr. Davis chairs the University of Maryland School of Medicine’s largest department with more than 300 full-time faculty members.
 A native of the United Kingdom, he has devoted his career to treating adults with diabetes and metabolic disorders as well as studying the biological basis of certain diabetes-related complications.
 Dr. Davis’s major research interests include studying neural control of metabolism, exercise physiology and metabolic regulation of in-vivo vascular biology in obese, diabetic and healthy individuals.
 Using state-of-the-art integrated in-vivo clinical physiologic approaches (glucose clamps, pancreatic clamps, isotopic tracer methodologies), Dr. Davis and his group have been able to identify the deficient autonomic nervous system, neuroendocrine and metabolic homeostatic mechanisms responsible for increased hypoglycemia during rest and exercise in intensively treated Type 1 and Type 2 DM individuals.
 More recently, Dr. Davis’s studies have demonstrated novel treatment strategies to restore the deficient autonomic nervous system responses during hypoglycemia and exercise.
 Additionally, glucose and pancreatic clamp studies have been extensively used to investigate the independent effects of insulin action and glucose on endothelial function, inflammation, and atherothrombotic balance.
 Dr. Davis has substantial expertise and experience in the design, conduct, and interpretation of in-vivo human clinical physiology studies using glucose clamp and isotope dilution methodologies.